Every Second Bank Holiday in May The Priory & Memorial Hall Grounds

 We are very lucky to have a central location in the village with the Memorial Hall grounds and the 14th century Priory Grounds and the Tithe Barn for the May Fayre.
 We would like to thank the National Trust for all their support to the community in allowing us to use the wonderful setting of the Priory.
 Also, we would like to thank Castle Farm for allowing us to use one of their fields for parking and the Stoke Working Men’s Club for running an excellent bar for the event.
 This sort of cooperation and support within the community makes this a truly special event for the village.

 The Sports and Recreation Trust also manages and maintains the existing facilities on the Recreation Ground on behalf of the Parish Council, which includes the BMX track, the skateboard park, the football pitches and training areas and the buildings.
-Maintaining this large area to a very high standard for use by the general public requires the Trust to be able to raise approximately £14,000 this year.
+Maintaining this large area to a very high standard for use by the general public requires the Trust to raise over £12,000 this year despite a generous grant from the Parish Council towards this maintenance cost.

 Peter Hulett - Chairman of the Sports and Recreation Trust